Stephen H. Fuller: Professional career

 After 25 years at Harvard, Fuller transitioned into industry, joining General Motors as Vice President of Personnel and Administration.
 Initially overseeing the corporation’s 250,000 white-collar employees, Fuller later took on broader labor relations responsibilities, including union negotiations.
 His role helped shape GM’s human resources and labor policy during a time of significant industrial transition.

 Fuller was also the chairman and chief executive officer of World Book Encyclopedia.
 In 1989, he moved their offices to suburban Chicago, namely Evanston and Elk Grove Village to cut down operating costs.

 Personal life and legacy

 Stephen Fuller married a fellow academic and military intelligence officer Frances Mulhearn who served in the OSS during World War II and was invited to help found the CIA—an offer she declined.
 She later held academic positions across the U.S. and served as a trustee for institutions including Radcliffe, Simmons College, and Mount Holyoke.

 They had four children: Mark B. Fuller; Joseph B. Fuller; Teofilo Fuller; and Roger Palaganas.
-His sons Joseph and Mark co-founder the Monitor Group, a consulting firm now known as Monitor Deloitte.
+His sons Joseph and Mark co-founded the Monitor Group, a consulting firm now known as Monitor Deloitte.
 Joseph is also a professor at the Harvard Business School.

 Fuller died on January 24, 2005, in Belmont, Massachusetts, at the age of 84.
 He was buried at the Mount Auburn Cemetery.

 Fuller and his widow are the namesakes of The Frances M. and Stephen H. Fuller Visiting Professorship in Southeast Asian Studies at Ohio University.